 Foster Carers receive excellent pay and rewards.
 Weekly allowances vary from £310 to £510 per child or young person depending on their level of need.

-Foster Carers receive one payment every fortnight when a child or young person is living with you, which consists of 2 parts:
+Foster Carers receive one payment every fortnight when a child or young person is living with you, which covers:

-- A child maintenance element payment is provided to cover the costs incurred when caring for children and young people e.g. food, clothing, pocket money, personal items etc.
+- A child maintenance allowance is provided to cover the costs incurred when caring for children and young people e.g. food, clothing, pocket money, personal items etc.

 - A professional fee for the Foster Carer.
 Our agency recognises Foster Carers as professional’s in the part they play in caring for children and young people.

 Fostering is classed as self-employment and therefore Foster Carers are responsible for their own Tax and National Insurance, however, there are generous tax allowances available to help.

 Money earned from Fostering would be as follows: